Metric Criticality Identification for Cloud Microservices: Detailed Methodology

-The core of the algorithm is an iterative process (Lines 10 - 22) where each candidate metric $\psi \in \Psi_m^C$ is considered for inclusion in $\sigma_m$.
-For each candidate metric, the algorithm checks its mutual information $\mathcal{M}(\psi', \psi)$ with all metrics already in $\sigma_m$ and the pivot set $\pi$.
-If the mutual information exceeds the threshold $\epsilon$, the metric is considered redundant and is not added to $\sigma_m$ (Line 15).
-Otherwise, the metric is added to the selected subset (Line 20).

-Finally, after evaluating all candidate metrics, the algorithm returns the subset $\sigma_m$ (Line 22) associated with the microservice $m$.
-Algorithm 1 uses a greedy approach to balance maximizing information and minimizing redundancy but agnostic to the implications of the microservice topology.
-In the next section, we introduce Algorithm 2, which incorporates topology into the selection process.
+For a microservice $m$, Algorithm~1 selects a metric subset using entropy and mutual information.
+Entropy ranks metrics by individual informativeness, while mutual information—derived from entropy—captures both linear and nonlinear redundancy, enabling consistent selection of compact, informative subsets.
+It first computes the entropy $H(\Psi_m)$ sorted in non-increasing order of their entropy values (Line 3) allowing prioritization metrics with the highest information content.
+If $\pi = \emptyset$, the metric with the highest entropy is chosen as the initial selected metric (Line 5).
+If $\pi$ is not empty, $\sigma_m$ is initialized as an empty set (Line 7), indicating that the algorithm will build the subset based on the pivot set.
+The algorithm constructs candidate metrics $\Psi_m^C$ by excluding the initially selected metric and ranks them by entropy to guide informed, non-redundant inclusion into the subset.
+The core of the algorithm is an iterative process (Lines 9 - 17) where for each candidate metric, the algorithm checks its mutual information $\mathcal{M}(\psi', \psi)$ with all metrics already in $\sigma_m$ and the pivot set $\pi$.
+If the mutual information exceeds the threshold $\epsilon$, the metric is considered redundant and is not added to $\sigma_m$ (Line 14).
+Otherwise, the metric is added to the selected subset (Line 17).
+Finally, after evaluating all candidate metrics, the algorithm returns the subset $\sigma_m$ (Line 18) associated with the microservice $m$.
+Algorithm 1 greedily maximizes information while minimizing redundancy.
+We next introduce Algorithm 2, which extends this approach by incorporating microservice topology into the selection process